pymor/pymor/docs/source/tutorial_projection.rst

     type(fom)

-we see that `fom` is a |StationaryModel| which basically encodes an equation of the form
+we see that `fom` is a |StationaryModel| which encodes an equation of the form

 .. math::